-If you have not received a claim on a video when the content has opted into YouTube Content ID for longer than 3 weeks, or you published a new video 3 weeks ago that is still not claimed, we can manually claim it for you.
+If you have not received a claim on a video when the content has been opted into YouTube Content ID for longer than 3 weeks, and you published a new video 3 weeks ago that is still not claimed, we can manually claim it for you.

 How to submit a manual claim request

 Note: Manual Claim requests are reviewed by our Content Administrators, if the use of the music and/or the content in the video are found to violate our partner's guidelines, the claim will not be placed on the video.
 As a reminder, here is what is eligible.

 Submit a manual claim request here.
 Please include the following information:

 - Song title that is featured in the video:

 *Timestamps need to be as accurate as possible, so please list the time when the audio starts, as well as the time when the audio stops in the video.
 Add additional segments if your content appears in more than one part of the video.

 Opting out of the program